yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 One of the core ideas of the Processing Unit is the determination of the deployment topology in deploy-time.
 Therefore, when building a Processing Unit, there is almost no need to be aware of the actual cluster topology the Processing Unit is deployed under.

+{% info %}
-{% infosign %} There are two aspects that are important to remember when building a Processing Unit, for it to be cluster topology-independent:
+There are two aspects that are important to remember when building a Processing Unit, for it to be cluster topology-independent:
+{%endinfo%}

 - Define a routing index on the domain model written to the space, so the partitioned topology can work.
 - When working directly against a cluster member, make sure you don't perform operations against the backup member.